sunbeam-labs/sunbeam/docs/extensions.rst

 A Sunbeam extension consists of a directory that contains a *rules* file.
-The *rules* file must have a name that ends with the file extension ".rules".
+The *rules* file must have a name that ends with the file extension ".smk".
 The name of the extension is derived from the name of this file.
 It is customary for the name of the extension to start with "sbx_", which is shorthand for "Sunbeam extension."
 Technically, only the *rules* file is needed for a Sunbeam extension.
 In practice, almost all extensions include other files to facilitate the installation of software dependencies, to specify parameters in the configuration file, and to give instructions to users.